designedspace/MSFF_Docs/PrismMaps_Procedure.md

     * *N.B., releases after 10.1 contain a still-unsolved bug (known as Bug #000085475) that prevents some users (including this one) from exporting scenes in the VRML file format.
 I spent two afternoons searching for a workaround, but ultimately had to downgrade my Arc installation*.
   * Rhinoceros
   * VRay
-  * Adobe Illustrator
   * Adobe Photoshop

 ## 1. Symbolize and Extrude Map in ArcScene

 #### 1.1 Import Shapefiles

 1. Add a connection to your project folder using the ArcScene catalog window.
 ![arcscene](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_1_arcscene.PNG "ArcScene")
-2. Add the shapefile that contains the data of interest (in this example, 2004 HMDA data aggregated to Census Tracts in Michigan), as well as any additional features of interest (e.g., bodies of water, political boundaries).
+2. Add the shapefile that contains the data of interest (in this example, 2004 HMDA data aggregated to Census Tracts in Michigan), as well as any additional features that might prove cartographically useful (in this example, the Detroit municipal boundary, and the land areas of Ontario, Ohio, and Indiana).
 3. Check the scene's coordinate system; if the scene is not projected appropriately, select an appropriate projection.
 In this example, I used NAD_1927_Michigan_GeoRef_Feet_US.

 #### 1.2 Symbolize and Extrude Enumeration Units

 ![symbology](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_2_symbology.PNG "Symbology")
 1. Open the properties window for the layer of interest and navigate to the Symbology tab.
 Symbolize the variable of interest using a graduated color scheme with a black-to-white gradient.
 Select the maximum number of classes (32) and use the quantile classification method.
 Make sure to flip the symbols so that higher values receive brighter colors and to remove all symbol borders.